-The crossing is adjudged as High Risk due to the numbers of trains crossing and pedestrian usage.
-We understand there are on average 221 trains passing each day plus some 200+ pedestrian crossings.
+The crossing is adjudged as High Risk due to the number of trains and the level of pedestrian usage.
+We understand there are on average 221 trains passing each day plus some 300 pedestrian crossings.

 There will be opportunity for a small number of residents to speak at the Local Committee and nearer the time we will be seeking volunteers to come and address Councillors.